kawamanza/willjs/README.md

 );
 ```

-## Modes
+## Loading components

-### DEV mode

-In this mode, the components are fetched by your entire path location.
+The components are fetched by your entire path location.
 Example:

 ```javascript
 will.call("doSomething")();